workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 by hand, but knowledge about the database tables and how they are used is required to write correct statements.
 Luckily, the orchestrator comes with helper functions, located at `orchestrator/migrations/helpers`, that produce the needed SQL statements.
-These helper function make use of a set of simple data structures that describe the domain models and workflows that need to be added to the database.
+These helper functions make use of a set of simple data structures that describe the domain models and workflows that need to be added to the database.
 Recently a third option was added, the orchestrator is now able to detect differences between the database and the registered product